-Ethics and Integrity Adviser for Members of the Legislative Assembly for the Australian Capital Territory, pursuant to continuing resolution 6A of the Assembly of 10 April 2008, as amended-Appointment 2025, dated 10 April 2025.
+Ethics and Integrity Adviser for Members of the Legislative Assembly for the Australian Capital Territory-Appointment 2025, dated 10 April 2025.

-Legislative Assembly Commissioner for Standards, pursuant to continuing resolution 5AA of the Assembly of 31 October 2013, as amended-Appointment 2025, dated 10 April 2025.
+Legislative Assembly Commissioner for Standards-Appointment 2025, dated 10 April 2025.

-Non-executive Members-Travel, staffing and meetings reporting-Production of documents and inquiry-Assembly resolution of 9 April 2025-Speaker's response-Non-executive Members' staff salary allocation and non-executive Members' employment agreements-2020-2021 to 2024-2025 to date.
+Non-executive Members-Travel, staffing and meetings reporting-Order to table-Assembly resolution of 9 April 2025-Speaker's response-Non-executive Members' staff salary allocation and non-executive Members' employment agreements-2020-2021 to 2024-2025 to date.

-MR ACTING SPEAKER (Mr Braddock) (2.58): Members, I wish to advise that in the documents that I have just presented, pursuant to the Assembly's continuing resolutions 5AA and 6A, the Speaker has appointed the Hon Dr Ken Crispin QC as the Legislative Assembly's Commissioner for Standards and Mr Stephen Skehill as the Legislative Assembly's Ethics and Integrity Advisor.
-The appointments follow a national expression of interest process, consideration and recommendations by an independent appointment advisory panel, and consultation with party leaders and independent members.
+Members, I wish to advise that in the documents that I have just presented, pursuant to the Assembly's continuing resolutions 5AA and 6A, the Speaker has appointed the Honourable Dr Ken Crispin QC as the Legislative Assembly's Commissioner for Standards and Mr Stephen Skehill as the Legislative Assembly's Ethics and Integrity Advisor.
+The appointments follow a national expression of interest process, consideration and recommendations by an independent appointment advisory panel and consultation with party leaders and independent members.
 I wish the commissioner and the ethics advisor well in performing their important roles on behalf of the Assembly.

-Also, pursuant to the resolution of the Assembly on 9 April 2025, I presented a breakdown of non-executive members' staff salary allocation and a breakdown of members' employment agreements for the current and last four financial years.
+Also, pursuant to the resolution of the Assembly on 9 April 2025, I present a breakdown of non-executive members' staff salary allocation and a breakdown of members' employment agreements for the current and last four financial years.

-Ms Chevne, pursuant to standing order 211, presented the following papers:
+Ms Cheyne, pursuant to standing order 211, presented the following papers: